edmedia/unitube/README.md

 Installation
 ------------

-After download all source code from github, run:
+After download all source code, run:

-    * `mvn jetty:run`
+    * mvn jetty:run

-To access UniTube, just point your browser to http://localhost:8080/unitube/.
+To access UniTube, just point your browser to <http://localhost:8080/unitube/>.
 If you have no problem to access it, congratulations, you have installed UniTube web application successfully.